microservices-community/microservices-2020/subpages/about.md

 {% endif %}

 <div markdown="1">
-### Microservices & CyberSecurity
+### Microservices & Cyber Security

-The general theme of Microservices 2020 is the interplay between microservices and {IT, Cyber}-security.
+The general theme of Microservices 2020 is the interplay between microservices and {IT, Cyber} security.

 On one hand, the adoption of microservices is fostering the adoption of new architectural styles and software construction paradigms; understanding the security properties (or the emerging vulnerabilities) of the resulting constructs calls for the development of a fresh mindset in analysts and testers alike.